 The Rhododendron family is a diverse group of flowering plants, and one of its most well-known members is the azalea.
 Although all azaleas belong to the Rhododendron genus, they have their own distinct characteristics that set them apart from other members of the family.
 Azalea plants tend to be smaller in size with more delicate leaves, and they produce an abundance of brightly colored blooms in the spring.

 On the other hand, rhododendrons are larger shrubs with broader leaves that typically bloom later in the season.
-Despite their differences, both azaleas and rhododendrons are beloved for their stunning displays of flowers and ability to thrive in various climates.
+Despite their differences, both azaleas and rhododendrons are beloved for their stunning flower displays and ability to thrive in various climates.

 Japanese Maples